Spencer Torkelson Player Props: Tigers vs. Athletics

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit with 70 hits and a team-best slugging percentage of .404.
+- Torkelson has 70 hits to go with a slugging percentage of .397, both of which rank first among Detroit hitters this season.

-- Torkelson is batting .389 with four homers during his last games and is riding a five-game hitting streak.
+- In 29 games this season (35.4%), Torkelson has picked up an RBI, and in nine of those games (11.0%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 33 of 81 games this year, and more than once 6 times.
+- He has scored in 40.2% of his games this year, with two or more runs scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.